checkout-registry v0.1

 StatusMeaning

-claimedThe vendor’s docs assert it.
-Backed by a verbatim quote and a source link.
+claimedStated in the vendor’s documentation; not yet executed.
+Backed by a quote and a source link.

 Two kinds of claims